 What Are Emotions?

-Emotions are the velcro that keep us in our stories.
-When you’re feeling emotional you’re feeling an attachment to a story.
+Emotions are the velcro that keeps us in our stories.
+When you’re feeling emotional, you’re feeling an attachment to a story.

 This leads to some very interesting truths.

 One: Emotions change relative to the story they are within.

 So example, the love you feel for your partner will be different than the love you feel for your parents and different than the love you feel for your friends.
 It’s love each time, but the story itself changes the emotion very profoundly.

 Two: Emotions are more than in your mind.